a2stuff/a2d/toolkits/IconTK.md

 ### `IconTK::DrawAll` ($09)

-Redraws the icons in the selected window.
+Draws the icons in the selected window.
 No clipping is done.

 Parameters:
 ```